budulinek/arduino-altherma-controller/README.md

 **P1P2 Packets**.
 Counters for packets read from the P1/P2 bus or written to the P1/P2 bus, counters for various read and write errors.
 If any of the counters rolls over the unsigned long maximum (4,294,967,295), all counters will reset to 0.
 * **Bus Read OK**.
 Number of packets read from the P1/P2 bus, without errors.
 Not all of them are sent via UDP (see the **Packet Filter** settings).
 Packets are read from the P1/P2 bus (and sent via UDP) even if the controller is not connected to the P1/P2 bus.
 * **Bus Write OK**.
 Number of packets written to the P1/P2 bus.
-Includes both packets written automatically by the controller (requests for the counters packets), write commands from the web interface and write commands received via UDP.
-Writing to the P1/P2 bus is only possible if the controller is connected to the P1/P2 bus (to the main Daikin controller).
+Writing to the P1/P2 bus is only possible after the controller receives an address from the pump (from the main Daikin controller).
+Several types of packets are be written to the P1/P2 bus:
+  - Regular responses to heat pump's polling of external controllers (keep alive).
+  - Requests for the counters packets.
+If the **Enable Write to P1P2** setting is set to *Automatically*, requests for counter packets are sent even if the controller failed to receive an address (is in read only mode).
+  - Write commands received via web interface or UDP.
+These packets are written to the P1/P2 bus and written in Daikin EEPROM.
 * **EEPROM Write Quota Reached**.
 Daily EEPROM Write Quota (configured in **P1P2 Settings**) was reached.
 The command (received via UDP or from the web interface) was dropped.
 * **Write Command Queue Full**.
 Internal queue (circular buffer) for commands is full.
 The command (received via UDP or from the web interface) was dropped.
 * **Write Command Invalid**.
 Command received via UDP or from the web interface was invalid, it was dropped.
 Possible reasons: